The ULTIMATE guide to setup Windows Subsystem for Linux (WSL) with Ubuntu, Apache2, MySQL and PHP

 cd / sudo ln -s /mnt/c/Users/windows-user-name-here/Documents/projects /var/www/html

-So, thats it!
-Now you can create projects within your projects folder, make changes to files as you usually would using your favourite IDE or text editor, and run them by visiting localhost, which is severed from your Apache2 server on WSL.
+All done!
+Now you can create new directories and files within your projects folder, make changes to files as you usually would using your favourite IDE or text editor, and run them in your browser by visiting localhost, all of which is severed from your Apache2 server on WSL.